williamsni14463/MMBC-Actuator-PLC/RND_pt100_openplc_progress_log.md

 Implication: Python **cannot** write a sensor value into `%IW`/`%IX` over Modbus — those tables are read-only by protocol design, not just by convention. `%MW` looked like the semantically "correct" place for incoming sensor data, but there are real-world reports of `%MW` not updating reliably inside the ST/LD program on some OpenPLC Runtime builds, even though it writes fine over Modbus.

-**Decision:** use `%QW0` (a holding register) for the incoming temperature value, and `%QX0.0` (a coil) for the PLC's response.
+**Decision:** use `%QW0` for the incoming temperature value, and `%QX0.0` (a coil) for the PLC's response.
 Nothing else in the program writes to `%QW0`, so there's no conflict despite the conventional "output" naming.

 ### 5.2 Final Modbus map for this project